Broadnose catshark

 The broadnose catshark (Apristurus investigatoris) is a shark of the family Pentanchidae, the deepwater catsharks.
 The holotype and only specimen being found in deep water in the Andaman Sea in the Indian Ocean between 16 and 10°N. Its length is around 26 cm, although this measurement was taken from an immature specimen.
 The reproduction of this catshark is oviparous.
-The threats are not exactly known but it may be deepwater fisheries.
+The threats are not exactly known, but may include deepwater fisheries.